Table of Contents

 In the Hierarchy view:

-• Right-click in an empty area, and add ARSession via the menu EasyAR Sense > Mega > AR Session (Mega Block Default Preset).
+• Right-click in a blank area, select EasyAR Sense > Mega > AR Session (Mega Block Default Preset) from the menu to add an ARSession.

 alt text